gsvolt/cle_parcel_lookup/README.md

 ## Features

-- Provides parcel details (image of property, location of the property on a map, and other related information about the parcel) for five parcel numbers located in Cleveland.
+- Provides parcel details (image of property, location of the property on a map, approximate street addresses and other related information about the parcel) for five parcel numbers located in Cleveland.
 - Exposes a web-api endpoint (/parcel/NNN-NN-NNN) for ease of access that interfaces with NEOCANDO's webapi here: http://neocando.case.edu/cando/housingReport/lbxml.jsp?parcel=NNN-NN-NNN (where N is assumed to be a number).
-- Uses Python, Flask, Google Maps Embed API to deliver all these features (among other Python packages).
+- Uses Python, Flask, Google Maps Embed API and Reverse Geocoding API to deliver all these features (among other Python packages).

 ## Installation - Linux (Or similar Operating Systems)